Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

-# Introduction
-The best way to manage elasticsearch indices is to use Curator.
+The best way to manage elasticsearch indices is to use [Curator](https://github.com/elastic/curator).
 It ships with both API and CLI tool.
-For this article we are going to use CLI.
-Curator has huge list of [feature](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about-features.html) but we are going to focus on [snapshot](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/snapshot.html) and [restore](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/restore.html).
+For this article we are going to use the CLI.
+Curator has a huge list of [features](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about-features.html) but we are going to focus on [snapshot](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/snapshot.html) and [restore](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/restore.html) for this article.

 # Installation

-Run following command to install curator.
+First things first, lets install the curator.
+You can easily do that by running the command below

 ```
 pip install elasticsearch-curator
 ```

-# Replacements
-Below i have used these variables so replace them with whatever suits your config.

-#. `es_host` elasticsearch host
-#. `es_port` elasticsearch port
-#. `es_snapshot_name` backup name

-# Setup
+# Setting things Up

-Once the curator is installed then we have to specify where the backup will be stored so edit `/etc/elasticsearch/elasticsearch.yml` and add following
+Once the curator is installed, we need to give it a path where it will store the backups.
+In order to do that, open up the file `/etc/elasticsearch/elasticsearch.yml` and add following

 ```
 path.repo: ['/usr/share/elasticsearch/backup']
 ```

-`path.repo` can have any value but the path should be valid otherwise you will get exception.
+Make sure that the path that you set above is valid, otherwise you will get exception.

-Next you have to setup the config file for curator that is `curator.yml` By default the curator assumes that the config file is placed at `~/.curator/curator.yml`.
-But we can override this by passing our custom location to the `--config` option.
-So for this tutorial i assume that the file is at default location.
+Next up, we need to setup the config file for curator that is `curator.yml`.
+By default the curator assumes that the config file is placed at `~/.curator/curator.yml`.
+But we can override this by passing our custom location using the `--config` option.
+For now, let's create the file at the default location.

-So open the `config.yml` and following
+Open the `~/.curator/curator.yml` file and and the below

 ```yml
 client: